 Weight- Weight restriction is very important to choose a right equipment for your child.
 You definitely don't want a bar that isn't strong enough to hold your little gymnast.
 Many companies will limit their equipment to around 100 lbs.
 The lower they are below the weight, the more higher level exercises they will be able to perform so be sure that your children weigh less than the maximum weight.

 Bar material- Bar material is important because the bar needs to be flexible and strong.
-Beech is a good wood for this kind of bar.
+Beech is a good wood for this kind of gymnastics bar.
 If the manufacturer doesn't say what kind of wood they use, they may use whatever is cheapest.
 Hence, it is better to know the type of wood used.

-Extra items included- Some bars for gymnastics come in combo sets.
+Extra items included- Some gymnastics bars come in combo sets.
 That may be a good value or it may not.
 A cheap combo set is likely made of cheap material.
 The manufacturer gives you a lot of items to make it seem like a great deal, but the quality of the individual items is important.
 A low price that seems too good to be true likely is.
 Some comes with beams but we do recommend you to check out this list of the best gymnastics beams for home use before making your decision.

 Base width- The width of the base is important because that's where the stability is.
 You can buy a bar with a narrow base and expand it yourself if you need to, however, it is probably better to buy one with a wide enough base, to begin with.